HMZElidrissi/spring-security-jwt-boilerplate/README.md

 #  Secure your spring boot REST endpoints using JWT

-This boilerplate provides a basic template for securing a Spring REST API using Spring Security and JWT (JSON Web Tokens) using [jwtk/jjwt](https://github.com/jwtk/jjwt) library.
-It also includes support for roles and permissions, allowing you to easily manage access control for your API endpoints.
+This boilerplate provides a basic template for securing a Spring REST API using Spring Security OAuth2 resource server.

+for more information Check my article [You need to ditch your JWT authentication filter](https://hmzelidrissi.ma/blog/You-need-to-ditch-your-JWT-authentication-filter/)

 ## Features